Biden to decry democracy 'recession' at White House summit

 The summit comes as U.S. democracy faces grave challenges to its institutions and traditions.

 Local elected officials are resigning at an alarming rate amid confrontations with angry voices at school board meetings, elections offices and town halls.
 States are passing laws to limit access to the ballot, making it more difficult for Americans to vote.
 And the Jan.
-6 attack at the Capitol has left many in one U.S. political party clinging to Donald Trump’s false claims of a stolen election, eroding trust in the accuracy of the vote.
+6 attack at the Capitol has left many in Donald Trump’s Republican party clinging to his false claims of a stolen election, eroding trust in the accuracy of the vote.

 Biden has said passage of his ambitious domestic agenda — the $1 trillion bipartisan infrastructure bill he signed into law, as well as the roughly $2 trillion “Build Back Better Act” of social and climate change initiatives moving through the Senate — will demonstrate how democracy can improve people’s lives.